 “I will tell you, my children, so that you may remember it and repeat it everywhere, for Jesus Himself has expressed it explicitly, and it is written in the Gospel – the true Church is persecuted.”

-Thus, faithful to her Master, the Church bore His Cross.
-She advanced through the centuries, ever attacked and yet always unconquered.
+Thus, faithful to her Master, the Church carries His Cross.
+She advances through the centuries, ever attacked and yet always unconquered.